Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/compute-optimizer-validation.md

         xspot rm <worker-id-hash>
         ```

-### Compute Optimizer Validation When Satisfied <a href="#user-content-compute-optimizer-validation-when-satisfied" id="user-content-compute-optimizer-validation-when-satisfied"></a>
+### X-Infrastructure Optimizer Validation When Satisfied <a href="#user-content-x-infrastructure-optimizer-validation-when-satisfied" id="user-content-x-infrastructure-optimizer-validation-when-satisfied"></a>

 > **Note:**
 >